zhangutah/webseclab/README.md

 You may need to write some Javascript code to send the victim's cookie to your server

-### Task 3: Defeating XSS Attacks Using CSP

-Share your solutions.

 ## Discover CSRF vulnerabilities

 ### Task 1: CSRF Attack using GET Request